-Risk Category Risk A number of the tenements making up the Project overlap certain third party interests that may limit the Company's ability to conduct exploration and mining activities including petroleum titles, Crown Reserves, pastoral leases, and file notation areas.
+Risk Category Risk Tenure and access Mining and exploration tenements are subject to periodic renewal.
+The renewal of the term of granted tenements is subject to compliance with the applicable mining legislation and regulations and the discretion of the relevant mining authority.
+Renewal conditions may include increased expenditure and work commitments or compulsory relinquishment of areas of the tenements.
+The imposition of new conditions or the inability to meet those conditions may adversely affect the operations, financial position and/or performance of the Company.
+The Company considers the likelihood of tenure forfeiture to be low given the laws and regulations governing exploration in Western Australia and the ongoing expenditure budgeted for by the Company.
+However, the consequence of forfeiture or involuntary surrender of a granted tenements for reasons beyond the control of the Company could be significant.
+A number of the tenements making up the Project overlap certain third party interests that may limit the Company's ability to conduct exploration and mining activities including petroleum titles, Crown Reserves, pastoral leases, and file notation areas.
 Please refer to the Solicitor's Report on Tenements in Annexure B for further details.
 Climate risk There are a number of climate-related factors that may affect the operations and proposed activities of the Company.
-The climate change risks particularly attributable to the Company include: (a) the emergence of new or expanded regulations associated with transitioning to a lower-carbon economy and market changes related to climate change mitigation.
-The Company may be impacted by changes to local or international compliance regulations related to climate change mitigation efforts, or by specific taxation or penalties for carbon mentsions or environmental damage.
+The climate change risks particularly attributable to the Company include: a. the emergence of new or expanded regulations associated with transitioning to a lower-carbon economy and market changes related to climate change mitigation.
+The Company may be impacted by changes to local or international compliance regulations related to climate change mitigation efforts, or by specific taxation or penalties for carbon emissions or environmental damage.
 These examples sit amongst an array of possible restraints on industry that may further impact the Company and its profitability.
-While the Company will endeavour to manage these risks and limit any consequential impacts, there can be no guarantee that the Company will not be impacted by these occurrences; and (b) climate change may cause certain physical and environmental risks that cannot be predicted by the Company, including events such as increased severity of weather patterns and longer-term physical risks such as shifting climate change may significantly change the industry in which the Company operates.
+While the Company will endeavour to manage these risks and limit any consequential impacts, there can be no guarantee that the Company will not be impacted by these occurrences; and b. climate change may cause certain physical and environmental risks that cannot be predicted by the Company, including events such as increased severity of weather patterns and incidence of extreme weather events and longer-term physical risks such as shifting climate patterns.
+All these risks associated with climate change may significantly change the industry in which the Company operates.